dmitryro/django-starter/README.md

-# Boilerplate-Docker-Django-Gunicorn-Nginx

-This repo contains a small example for a Django App in a Docker Container.
-For the deployment the docker container uses Gunicorn and nginx.

-The `Dockerfile` and the `docker-compose`-File are based on the repo from [pawamoy](https://github.com/Pawamoy/docker-nginx-postgres-django-example).
-The config file includes a setup for an additional database, however this is not included in the `docker-compose`-File.
-If you would like to checkout the configuration for this setup have a look in the [pawamoy](https://github.com/Pawamoy/docker-nginx-postgres-django-example)-repo.

 ### Manual

 To build this container run in the folder of the `docker-compose`-file:

-1. `docker-compose build`
+1. `docker-compose up --build -d`
-2. `docker-compose run -d` this runs the containers detachted
-3. Open you favourite browser and go to [localhost/index/](localhost/index/)
+3. Open you favourite browser and go to [0.0.0.0]
 4. To shutdown run `docker-compsose down`

-### Static Files

 #### Dockerfile